afrchutch/bash-scripts/README.md

 # bash-scripts
-Just a collection of bash scripts I've writted
+Just a collection of bash scripts I've written